Epic Case Study

 Follow-ups, billing suggestions, prior auths.

-For each, we designed reusable components:
+For each pattern, we designed reusable components:

-• Conversational UI (textboxes, threads, message swaps)
+• Conversational UI (textboxes, threads, message flows)

 • Summary cards for structured insights